ottawa-python/code-of-conduct/report-handling-procedure.md

 > Hi X,

-> Thank you so much for reporting this issue to the ChiPy Code of Conduct Committee.
-I appreciate you taking the time to get in touch - reports like this help us to make ChiPy a better community.
+> Thank you so much for reporting this issue to the OPAG Code of Conduct Committee.
+I appreciate you taking the time to get in touch - reports like this help us to make OPAG a better community.

 > We will discuss and get back to you with the outcome, and will keep this report on file.
 Meanwhile, if there is anything else we can do to help or support you, please do let us know.

-> Regards, > [First_name Last_name] > ChiPy Code of Conduct Committee
+> Regards, > [First Last name] > OPAG Code of Conduct Committee

 If the received report clearly states that the action has been taken already, and the issue is only reported to be kept on file in our central log, the